-This was funny.
-“This is one of the most confusing channels I’ve seen in my life”.
-“This man post the most random content”
+It was funny.
+“This is one of the most confusing channels I’ve seen in my life.”
+“This man posts the most random content”

 Yes, I generally post educational tutorial videos, I did this so that I could do this video because then I’ve got this to share.

-This video then getting significantly less views than the other videos and if you go over here, this one having the highest ratio of likes to dislikes in the negative.
+The video then gets significantly less views than the other videos and if you go over here, this one having the highest ratio of likes to dislikes in the negative.

-We’ll look at the analytics more detail for that.
+We’ll look at the analytics in more detail for that.

 Then if we go over to here, I thought this girl actually did the best job with the dancing itself.